Skip to main content

 Permanent and total disability: a disability that is expected to last at least a year and keeps an individual from any gainful activity (employment earning income)

-Price-Related Differential (PRD): for purposes of property valuation and the equalization study, also called the regressivity index, the mean ratio divided by the aggregate ratio.
+Price-Related Differential (PRD): for purposes of property valuation and the equalization study, also called the regressivity index, the mean ratio is divided by the aggregate ratio.
 This statistic is used to determine whether assessment practices are progressive or regressive.
-A PRD above 1.03 tends to indicate assessment regressivity (lower valued properties are assessed at higher ratios).
-A PRD below .98 tends to indicate assessment progressivity (higher valued properties are assessed at a higher ratio).
+A PRD above 1.03 tends to indicate assessment regressivity (lower-valued properties are assessed at higher ratios).
+A PRD below .98 tends to indicate assessment progressivity (higher-valued properties are assessed at a higher ratio).

 Property tax credit: the Vermont Property Tax Credit assists many Vermont homeowners with paying their property taxes.
 Individuals who are eligible must file the HS-122 and HI-144.
 The property tax credit is sent directly to the town of residence and will be reflected on the property tax bill received by the taxpayer.